15 Best usability testing tools for better UX

 What is a usability testing tool?

 A usability testing tool is a software solution that provides you with features to check if your design is usable and intuitive enough for users to accomplish their goals.
-A wireframe and usability testing tool can help you evaluate that, allowing you to see how people can complete a given task on your prototype, website, or application.
+A wireframe and usability testing tool allows you to see how people can complete a given task on your prototype, website, or application.
 These tools share areas of improvement and flag potential usability problems based on user feedback.

 - Quantitative vs. Qualitative